 Rekindle home cooking

-It’s very difficult to eat right when you’re eating out a lot, ordering in, or eating microwave dinners and other processed foods.
-The portions are usually too large and the meals contain too much salt, sugar, and fat.
+It’s very difficult to eat a heart-healthy diet when you’re eating out a lot, ordering in, or eating microwave dinners and other processed foods.
+The portions are usually too large and the meals contain too much salt, sugar, and unhealthy fat.
 Cooking at home will give you better control over the nutritional content of your meals and can also help you to save money and lose weight.
-Making quick, heart healthy meals is easier and less time-consuming than you may think—and you don’t have to be an experienced cook to master some quick and wholesome meals.
+Making heart-healthy meals is easier and less time-consuming than you may think—and you don’t have to be an experienced cook to master some quick and wholesome meals.

 Get the whole family involved.
 Trade off shopping and cleanup duties with your spouse or get the kids to help shop for groceries and prepare dinner.
 Kids find it fun to eat what they've helped to make and cooking together is a great way to expand the pallets of picky eaters.

 Make cooking fun.
 If you hate the idea of spending time in the kitchen, you need to embrace your fun side.
-Try singing along to your favorite music as you cook, sip a glass of wine, or listen to the radio or a book on tape.
+Try singing along to your favorite music as you cook, sip a glass of wine, or listen to the radio or an audiobook.

 Use heart healthy cooking methods.
 Just as important as choosing healthy ingredients is preparing them in healthy ways.
 You can bake, broil, roast, steam, poach, lightly stir fry, or sauté ingredients—using a small amount of olive oil, reduced sodium broth, and spices instead of salt.

 Cook just once or twice a week and make meals for the whole week.
-Cook a large batch of heart healthy food and store leftovers in reusable containers—or directly on plates—for easy reheating during the rest of the week.
-Or you can freeze meals in individual portions to eat on those days when you don’t have time to cook.
+Cook a large batch of heart healthy food and reheat leftovers the rest of the week.
+Or freeze meals in individual portions for those days when you don’t have time to cook.

 Look at labels

-While scanning the aisles of a grocery store in the U.S., look for foods displaying the American Heart Association's heart-check mark to spot heart-healthy foods.
-This logo means that the food has been certified to meet the American Heart Association's criteria for saturated fat and cholesterol.
+In the U.S., look for foods displaying the American Heart Association's heart-check mark to spot heart-healthy foods that meet the American Heart Association's criteria for fat and cholesterol.

 Control portion size—and your weight

 Carrying excess weight means that your heart must work harder, and this often leads to high blood pressure—a major cause of heart disease.
-Achieving a healthy body weight is key to reducing your risk of heart disease.
 As well as eating less sugar, salt, and unhealthy fats, reducing portion sizes is a crucial step toward losing or maintaining a healthy weight.
-Try the following tactics to control your portion sizes:

 If you’re still hungry at the end of a meal fill up on extra servings of vegetables or fruit.

 Beware of restaurant portions.
-Portions served in many restaurants are often more than anyone needs.
+They’re often more than anyone needs.
 Order an appetizer instead of an entrée, split an entrée with your dining companion, or take half your meal home for tomorrow’s lunch.